-On April 27, 2016, the Corporation acquired 100% of VMS.
-VMS is a private company whose main asset is a 30% interest in the Reed Mine, a low-cost copper producer located near Flin Flon, Manitoba.
+On April 27, 2016, the Company acquired 100% of VMS.
+VMS is a private company whose main asset is a 30% interest in the Reed Mine, located near Flin Flon, Manitoba (RNC's interest was reduced to 28% in 2018).
+The Reed Mine ceased commercial production in July 2018.
+Processing of stockpiled material was completed in the third quarter of 2018.
+The closure and remediation of the mine site is 90% complete as of December 2018, with only minor surface remediation scheduled for spring 2019.

 VMS also holds mineral properties including a 30% interest in ones adjacent to Reed Mine.